slgobinath/libreoffice-code-highlighter/README.md

 Code snippet highlighter for LibreOffice Writer and Impress.

-## This project is archived and no longer.
-There is an active fork of this project available
-at https://github.com/jmzambon/libreoffice-code-highlighter
+## Archived
-I highly recommend any existing or future users to switch to this forked version as I do not have time anymore to maintain this project.
+This project is archived and no longer.
+There is an active fork of this project available at https://github.com/jmzambon/libreoffice-code-highlighter I highly recommend any existing or future users to switch to this forked version as I do not have time anymore to maintain this project.